MicrosoftDocs/visualstudio-docs/docs/data-tools/create-a-sql-database-by-using-a-designer.md

 ---
-title: Create a database and add tables in .NET Framework applications
+title: Create database, add tables in .NET Framework apps
 description: Create a database with tables and foreign keys in a .NET Framework application by using Table Designer in Visual Studio. ms.date: 02/28/2023 ms.topic: conceptual